minniedd/note_app/README.md

 # note_app
-not complete ; need to be connected to database
+not complete ; needs to be connected to database